 Now, I'll be the first to admit that I'm not a painter.
 And if you saw anything I've tried to paint, you'd be the second to admit I'm not a painter.
 But thanks to Photoshop and its Oil Paint filter, I don't have to be!
 I can still pretend I'm the next Vincent van Gogh without a shred of real-world evidence to support it.
 And while a Photoshopped oil painting effect may not fool any professional art dealers or ever hang on a gallery wall, turning one of your photos into an oil painting is still lots of fun, and the results can look very impressive.

 Since the Oil Paint filter was only recently added back to Photoshop CC, you'll want to make sure that your copy is up to date before you continue, otherwise the filter may not be available.

-Here's the image I'll be using which I downloaded from Adobe Stock:
+Here's the image I'll be using.
+I downloaded it from Adobe Stock:

 And here's how it will look after applying the Oil Paint filter:

 Step 1: Convert The Background Layer Into A Smart Object

 There's two ways that we can apply the Oil Paint filter to our image.
 One is as a static filter, which means we'll be making permanent changes to the pixels in the image.
 The other is as a Smart Filter which keeps the filter settings non-destructive and fully editable.
 It's always best to work non-destructively in Photoshop, so let's apply the Oil Paint filter as a Smart Filter.
 That way, we'll be able to easily go back and try different settings until we get the effect looking just right.